taooptimization-spec/Tao-Optimizer/README.md

 ## Installation

 1. Download the rar file and run the executable.
 The executable does not necessarily require admin privileges.
+Download may prompt that it is a virus but it is false positive.
+This exe is 100% clean.

 ---